vladimir-tutin/Plex-Auto-Collections/README.md

 # Plex Auto Collections
-Python 3 script/[standalone build]() that works off a configuration file to create/update Plex collection.
+Python 3 script/[standalone builds](https://github.com/vladimir-tutin/Plex-Auto-Collections/tree/master/dist) that works off a configuration file to create/update Plex collection.
 Supports IMDB lists as well as built in Plex filters such as actors, genres, year, studio and more.
 For more filters refer to the [plexapi.video.Movie](https://python-plexapi.readthedocs.io/en/latest/modules/video.html#plexapi.video.Movie) documentation.
 Not everything has been tested, so results may vary based off the filter.